fiskaltrust/release-notes/portal/portal-sprint-98.md

 ### Introduce tool for generating AO148 applications (DE)

 ## Next steps
-In the next weeks we will focus on improving the performance of the portal.
+In the next weeks we will focus on improving the usability of the portal.

 ## Feedback
 We would love to hear what you think about these improvements and fixes.
 To get in touch, please reach out to [info@fiskaltrust.at](mailto:info@fiskaltrust.at).